 On April 11, 2019, biologist Julia Cordero from the MAE wildlife area visited the community of Joa, located in Jipijapa / Manabí, to conduct a complete inspection of the 50 hectares prior to obtaining the Protective forest declaration.

 This inspection consisted in making a tour of the entire area.
-The biologist toured the land with the representatives of the companies EcuadorianHands and El Artesan, the same ones that explained each process and activity carried out in the 50 hectares.
+The biologist inspected the land with us as we were explaining each process and activity carried out in the 50 hectares.

 It was shown the area where the reforestation of 4000 palo santo trees was carried out, the types of plantations that were carried out were explained (open sky and stain), as well as the origin of the trees that were used for the reforestation.

-Recall that the project Palo santo Joa 50-Has, is a public, private, community project and that within the parameters of the PMI approved by the (MAE), 50 hectares of forest, 30% ie 15 hectares can be used to cultivate and harvest.
+Recall that the project Palo santo Joa 50-Has is a public, private, community project and that within the parameters of the PMI approved by the (MAE), 15 hectares can be used to cultivate and harvest.

-In the month of January, 20 days after the reforestation, the comuneros carried out the planting of the corn, in the area where palo santo had been planted to "open sky", fulfilling the agreement that had been established with the companies EcuadorianHands and El Artesan and respecting the parameters of the PMI.
-The maize plantation was done between a tree and the other, with the aim of shading and protecting it.
+In the month of January, 20 days after the reforestation the comuneros carried out the planting of the corn, in the area where palo santo had been planted to "open sky".
+The comuneros are fulfilling the agreement that had been established with us and respecting the parameters of the PMI.
+The maize plantation was done between a tree and the other, with the aim of shading and protecting it the palosanto trees.

 The photos you see below are evidence of how the trees have grown, and that having involved the community has been very helpful in caring for and protecting the Palo Santo trees.